sansanbgl/laravel-web-dev/README.md

-# laravel-docker-dev
+# docker-web-dev
-A docker based development environment for Laravel 8.x
+A docker based development environment for web development.
+This Dockerfile has been tested with Laravel 8.x.